ricardocarvalhods/dp-demo/README.md

 * Outputs - A JavaScript dictionary that is a copy of the all the inputs, with the following additional outputs:
   * The noise that was added to each slot in the array.
   * A new array, with the final values.

+## DP Experiments
+For advanced users, it is useful to see how multiple runs on the DP engine result in different values, but that those values produce a distribution.
+The simulator does this by running multiple runs of the DP engine and presenting the results as a table and a graph.

 # Development Notes